Xtrem65/esx_eventcompany/README.md

 --- INSTALL ---

-1) Import esx_policejob.sql in your database
+1) Import esx_eventcompany.sql in your database
 2) Copy folders in cfx-server/ressources/[companies]
 3) Load esx_eventcompany in your citmp-server.yml